Michael Collins (Irish leader): Assassination of Sir Henry Wilson

 Six days after the Pact elections, Sir Henry Wilson was assassinated by Reginald Dunne and Joseph O'Sullivan—two London-based IRA volunteers, who had served in World War I—outside Wilson's home at 36 Eaton Place at approximately 2:20 pm.
 He was in full uniform as he was returning from unveiling the Great Eastern Railway War Memorial at Liverpool Street station at 1pm.
 Shot while he crossed the pavement from a taxi to his house, Wilson suffered six wounds to the chest.
 Two police officers and a chauffeur were also shot as the assassins sought to avoid capture.
 They were surrounded by a crowd and arrested by other policemen.
 Dunne and O'Sullivan were convicted of murder and hanged on 10 August 1922.

 A British Army field marshal, Wilson had resigned his commission and been elected an MP for a constituency in Northern Ireland.
 He had a long history as one of the chief British leaders opposing Collins in the conflict.
 Wilson had served as military advisor to the Northern Ireland government led by James Craig, in which role he was seen to be responsible for the B-Specials and other loyalist violence in the north.
-The debate concerning Collins' involvement continued in the 1950s when statements and rebuttals on the subject were published in periodicals.
+The debate concerning Collins's involvement continued in the 1950s when statements and rebuttals on the subject were published in periodicals.
 These were reprinted with additions in Rex Taylor's 1961 book, Assassination: the death of Sir Henry Wilson and the tragedy of Ireland.
 Participants in that discussion were Joe Dolan, Florence O'Donoghue, Denis P. Kelleher, Patrick O'Sullivan, and others.